 The security of our digital resources, and the infrastructures that support them, are of paramount importance to Canadians.
 For Canada’s research, education and innovation communities, these valuable assets include the infrastructure itself, intellectual property, and private, unique or confidential data located at universities, colleges, and research institutions connected to Canada’s National Research and Education Network (NREN).

-To understand the potential benefits and characteristics of a consistent national security framework, CANARIE is initiating a project to develop a national view of the security position of institutions connected to the NREN.
+To understand the potential benefits and characteristics of a consistent national security framework, CANARIE has launched a project to develop a national view of the security position of institutions connected to the NREN.